biltzerpos/TAB2XML/README.md

 ### Executing the program

 We Run this project through Gradle.
-To do this we need to open the “Gradle Task window” by Window &#8594; show view &#8594; others &#8594; search for the Gradle task in the search bar &#8594; open.
+To do this we need to open the ï¿½Gradle Task windowï¿½ by Window &#8594; show view &#8594; others &#8594; search for the Gradle task in the search bar &#8594; open.
 It will take a while for Gradle to build the project.
 At the end, the project folder will be displayed in the Gradle Task window